ReMarkable’s redesigned e-paper tablet is more powerful and more papery – TechCrunch

 Probably the best thing about the original reMarkable, however, was how good it felt to write and draw on, and the company has spent the last few years improving that wherever they can.
 For one thing, the already very small delay of about 40 ms between touching the screen with the stylus and a line appearing has been nearly cut in half.

 That’s an area where every milli-unit counts.
 The lag on a real pen and paper is zero, of course, and while the reMarkable was good, there was still a very slight lag, especially when making large gestures or lines.
-As ?????? explained to me:
+As the company explained to me:

 The hardware to further push the latency down further did not exist, so we decided to invent the technology ourselves.
 We redesigned both the hardware and software architecture that controls the display through a completely new display controller that changes how the display itself is electrically controlled, down to the voltages and electrical currents applied in complex waveforms to each individual pixel, millions at a time.
 The result is a 20ms latency, smoother ink flow with less jitter, and a completely uncontested digital writing experience perfected.